Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Polygonaceae >>> Eriogonum fasciculatum

 Sponsored Links:

-LEAVES: Linear leaves are clustered together on stems.
+LEAVES: Linear leaves are clustered together into fascicles.

 SHRUB: Weakly woody plants are typically a meter in height.